WordPress/gutenberg/packages/blocks/README.md

 _Parameters_

 -   _namespace_ `string`: The namespace to group blocks by in the inserter; corresponds to the block namespace
--   _settings_ `Object`: An object composed of a title to show in the inserter, and an icon to show in the inserter
+-   _settings_ `object`: An object composed of a title to show in the inserter, and an icon to show in the inserter

 <a name="registerBlockStyle" href="#registerBlockStyle">#</a> **registerBlockStyle**